top of page

 • 2024-2026 Design Phase.
 Complete engineering design for the preferred alternative and complete permit applications.

-• The Resource Conservation District of the Santa Monica Mountains (RCDSMM) is under contract with the California Department of Parks and Recreation (California State Parks) to coordinate the restoration planning phase and manage project grants.
-California State Parks is the lead agency and manages Topanga State Park, which is part of the project area.
-The other landowners and land managers, California Department of Transportation (Caltrans) and Los Angeles County Department of Beaches and Harbors (DBH) are also collaborating in this process.
+• The Resource Conservation District of the Santa Monica Mountains (RCDSMM) is working with the California Department of Parks and Recreation (California State Parks), Los Angeles County Department of Beaches and Harbors (DBH), and California Department of Transportation (Caltrans) to coordinate the restoration planning and design phases and manage project grants.
+California State Parks is the lead agency and manages Topanga State Park, which is part of the project area north of Pacific Coast Highway (PCH).
+DBH manages Topanga State Beach, which is part of the project area south of PCH.
+California Department of Transportation (Caltrans) manages PCH and Topanga Canyon Boulevard, both part of the state highway system.

-A Technical Advisory Committee including representatives of all permitting agencies, local wetland restoration experts and the landowners and managers provides direction and constraints to ensure that the project meets all requirements.
+A Technical Advisory Committee, including representatives of relevant permitting agencies, local wetland restoration experts, landowners and managers, provides direction and constraints to ensure that the project meets all requirements.

 Moffatt & Nichol Engineers, Chris Nelson and Associates, and Environmental Services Associates (ESA) have provided design, engineering and modeling support.
 The National Park Service, Santa Monica Mountains National Recreation Area has provided technical support on special-status species issues.
 Many expert consultants have been engaged to provide technical expertise about onsite biological and cultural resources, and geological characteristics.